 This project will focus on enabling ambient power communication in WLAN with acceptable data rate by supporting at least one mode of data communication link for ultra-low power device which is only powered with extremely low power density (e.g. radio waves with power density of several uW or evern lower, etc.).

-This project will also provide mechanisms for positioning function conjunctioned with ambient power communication.
+This project will also provide mechanisms for wireless power transfer to support RF energy harvesting.

 There is no other WLAN standard focusing on enabling ambient power communication in WLAN, and providing mechanisms for positioning function with ambient power communication other than this amendment.